Table of Contents

 FAQs

-A team of people who each handle a specific part of planning and running an event.
+An event committee is a team of people who each handle a specific part of planning and running an event.

 Everything.
 From marketing and registrations to on-ground logistics and post-event follow-ups.

-Depends on how big the event is.
+It depends on how big the event is.
 Bigger events need more hands and more teams.

 Usually, a chairperson or a lead organiser keeps all the teams aligned.